cjferes/Arduino-Snippets/README.md

 # Arduino-Snippets
-Mostly Arduino Snippets to play around with
+Arduino Snippets to play around with.

+Currently:
+-